vijayraavi/MCW-Windows-Server-and-SQL-Server-2008-R2-End-of-Support-Planning/WDS/WDS student guide - Windows and SQL Server 2008 EOS.md

 ### Customer needs

-1. Identify migration and upgrade tools to help in assessing, migrating and optimizing the current environment.
+1. Identify migration and upgrade tools to help in assessing, migrating and optimizing the current environment

-1. Fabrikam needs to build an inventory of their current systems and provide some organization around the various systems they have in place.
+2. Fabrikam needs to build an inventory of their current systems and provide some organization around the various systems they have in place.
 The inventory should include dependencies and tiering of the applications to help in prioritizing application upgrades and migrations.

-1. Fabrikam has a large mix of applications including Micrososft, third-party and custom applications.
+3. Fabrikam has a large mix of applications including Micrososft, third-party and custom applications.
 They need to evaluate the upgrade options for each workload.

-1. They would like to modernize applications and take advantage of the cloud where it makes sense.
+4. They would like to modernize applications and take advantage of the cloud where it makes sense.
 How should they go about identifying suitable applications and the costs of running them in Azure?

-1. Applications that are not moving to Azure will need to be optimized on premises.
+5. Applications that are not moving to Azure will need to be optimized on-premises

 ### Customer objections

-1. We have some 3rd party applications where we do not have complete control of the code or schema.
+1. We have some third-party applications where we do not have complete control of the code or schema.
 We will not be able to upgrade these applications before the end of support.
 What options do we have for these applications?

-1. We have hundreds of applications that are running on servers that are nearing end of support.
+2. We have hundreds of applications that are running on servers that are nearing end of support.
 Some are virtual machines running on VMWare, some are older physical machines.
 Does Microsoft have any tools to help us identify these applications?

-1. "We need to minimize the amount of downtime during migration.
+3. We need to minimize the amount of downtime during migration.
 How will we do this?
-What kind of downtime are we looking at?", Jude Watkins, Director of Database Operations
+What kind of downtime are we looking at?

-1. When migrating workloads into Azure, how do we handle security and authentication?
+4. When migrating workloads into Azure, how do we handle security and authentication?
 Will my workloads continue to use the same authentication that was used on-premises?

-1. Some of our data has very strict regulatory constraints and cannot leave the country of origin, how do we handle this type of data in Azure?
-Will my data be replicated or located in another country?
+5. Some of our data has very strict regulatory constraints and cannot leave the country of origin, how do we handle this type of data in Azure?
+Will data be replicated or located in other countries or regions?

-1. How will migrating from SQL Server to Azure SQL Database impact the role of our database administration team?
+6. How will migrating from SQL Server to Azure SQL Database impact the role of our database administration team?

 ### Infographic for common scenarios